 2. The Early Bird Gets the Worm

 Construction workers are awake long before most other tradesmen.
 However, while many construction workers get to work early, this also means they get home earlier than the rest of us.
 This is for many reasons, including avoiding traffic, especially if they are building in a large city.

-The less people around them on the roads and streets, the easier and safer it is to do their job.
-The average construction worker will get up at around 4:30am and get home for 2:30pm, as long as the weather conditions are good.
+The fewer people around them on the roads and streets, the easier and safer it is to do their job.
+The average construction worker will get up at around 4:30 am and get home for 2:30 pm, as long as the weather conditions are good.
 When the weather is bad, their work can take a whole lot longer.

 This one probably goes without saying, but as a construction worker, you will be lifting a lot of heavy items.
 Although strong does not need to be listed on your resume, you need to be ready for some heavy lifting.
 This means your health as a construction worker is seriously important and you need to understand the importance of correct manual handling at work.

 One of the biggest risks with this job is straining yourself, and although you could be fully protected in your outfit, if you are not lifting properly, you could end up out of work for a very long time.
 Training is again key here.

 This is mostly true, although you do have personal protective equipment you must wear, but other than this, you can dress as comfortably as you like.
 When working in construction, the older the clothes, the better.
 This means getting out of bed in the morning is a little easier, as you can throw on your comfortable jeans and t-shirt and head out for a day’s work.

 As you are working in all kinds of weather conditions and working around a lot of dust and dirt, whatever you wear will inevitably end up dirty.
 You may be given overalls to wear to protect your clothes to a certain extent, and hard hats, boots and other protective gear is a must when on site.